-Having a clear understanding of how quality score works in relation to your PPC campaigns, can help you meet your business goals and drive much more relevant traffic to your site.
-There are quite a few questions to be answered, so, here we’ve broken down the basics:
+Having a clear understanding of how quality score works in relation to your PPC campaigns, can help you meet your digital marketing goals and drive valuable traffic to your site.
+There are quite a few questions to be answered, so, here we’ve broken down the basics.

 Google measures your quality score on a scale of 1-10, with 10 being the highest.
 It’s a rating based on the optimisation and relevance of your pay per click (PPC) ad, your keywords and landing page.
 To determine your quality score and cost per click (CPC), Google estimates the user experience that your ad will provide, based on several things: